 Select the magnetic lasso tool.
 The lasso tools are the third from the top in the default toolbox, but there’s more than one — click and hold, then choose the magnetic lasso tool from the dropdown (it’s the icon with a magnet in the corner).
 If your object has both well-defined and straight edges, the polygonal lasso tool may be the easier choice, but it doesn’t work with curves.

-Click around the outside edge of the object to select any additional background areas to remove.
-The magnetic lasso will snap to the edges of the object, but be sure to click frequently enough to help it out.
-Once you’ve selected part of the background, tap the delete key.
+Click around the outer perimeter of the object to choose any extra background areas you want to eliminate.
+The magnetic lasso will fasten to the object’s sides, but make sure you are frequently clicking to help it stay on track.
+Once you’ve chosen a part of the background, hit the delete key.

-You can also use the eraser in the toolbox to delete sections of the background, which helps the final cleanup after you use the lasso tool.
+A different way to do this is to use the eraser in the toolbox to remove sections of the background; this is a great way to perform a final cleanup after you’re done with the lasso tool.

 5. Delete the background